-The Department of Systems Science and Industrial Engineering (SSIE) at Binghamton University's Thomas J. Watson College of Engineering and Applied Science is expanding further and seeks three (3) assistant professors and one (1) research scientist:
+The Department of Systems Science and Industrial Engineering (SSIE) at Binghamton University's Thomas J. Watson College of Engineering and Applied Science is expanding further and seeks six (6) tenure-track faculty:

-- Assistant Professor - Healthcare Systems Engineering (2 positions starting in Fall 2022)
+- SSIE Assistant Professor - Advanced Health Systems Engineering (1 position)

-The assistant professor positions would begin in the spring or fall 2022 semesters per above and involve teaching at all levels from undergraduate courses to advanced graduate courses, and establishing theoretical and applied research in the area of Human Factors Engineering/Ergonomics (1 position) or Healthcare Systems Engineering (2 positions).
-Preference will be given to candidates with HFEE applications in the broad health systems domain, but other application areas will also be considered.
+The above faculty positions would begin in the fall 2023 semesters and involve teaching at all levels from undergraduate courses to advanced graduate courses, and establishing theoretical and applied research in their area of expertise.

-The SSIE Department has consistently secured over 5 million dollars in research funding per year for the last three years.
-In the 2020-2021 fiscal year, the SSIE Department had over $10 million in research expenditures.
-At this level of research productivity, the SSIE Department ranked the highest on-campus in research expenditures.
+Attracting $8.5-10 million annually in research funding from 2020-2022, our established faculty works collaboratively with over 30 sponsors from industry and federal agencies.
+At this level of research productivity, the SSIE Department is also ranked the highest on-campus in research expenditures.
 Our faculty members work collaboratively with over 30 sponsors from industry and federal agencies.
 With an excellent and growing academic reputation, the SSIE Department is internationally renowned in the electronics manufacturing/packaging and flexible electronics arenas.
 Another area of substantial growth is health systems, and our faculty works with several major healthcare organizations across the nation and abroad.
 Other significant areas of growth include, but are not limited to, additive manufacturing and 3D printing, advanced data science/analytics, applied operations research/optimization, complex systems science and modeling, and energy systems.
 A more extensive list of active research areas within the department can be found here.
 The department is continuing significant expansion, including these positions.

-The department has twenty-six (26) faculty members and offers a BS degree in Industrial and Systems Engineering (ISE), MS degrees in Systems Science (SS), Industrial and Systems Engineering (ISE), and Healthcare Systems Engineering (HSE), and PhD degrees in Systems Science (SS) and Industrial and Systems Engineering (ISE).
+The department has twenty-nine (29) faculty members and offers a BS degree in Industrial and Systems Engineering (ISE), and MS and PhD Degrees in both Systems Science (SS) and Industrial and Systems Engineering (or ISE).
 SSIE also offers a cutting-edge executive health systems program in Manhattan.
-With about 220 undergraduate, 210 masters, and 180 doctoral students, the department is growing in numbers and in reputation.
-More details are available at http://www.binghamton.edu/ssie/ .
+With about 280 undergraduate, 210 masters, and 180 doctoral students, the department is growing in numbers and in reputation.
+SSIE also offers a cutting-edge executive health systems program in Manhattan.
+More details are available at http://www.binghamton.edu/ssie/.
 The successful candidates will have a tenure berth in the Department of Systems Science and Industrial Engineering.

 The Watson College is dedicated to the goal of building a diverse and inclusive teaching,